dart-lang/site-www/src/_guides/language/coming-from/js-to-dart.md

 multiply(int a, [int b = 5], int c) {
   ...
 }
-// Invalid: Neither positional parameter has a default
+// Invalid: Neither optional positional parameter has a default
 //          value or has been flagged as nullable. multiply(int a, [int b, int c]) {
   ...